rem0obb/AsmHelp/README.md

    - [Types](#types)
    - [Memory Allocation](#memory-allocation)

-## 🆘 Help
-    Well, the reading is simple ...
-    i'll talk about soon i give an example, real codes in assembly will be seen throughout the  publications that i will be adding here on AsmHelp.

 # Basic Syntax
 Basically a assembly instruction is made by a `mnemonic register1, register2`, and we just keep putting and taking out values form these registers.
 That `mnemonic` is a assembly instruction that will make some operation between (usually) two registers.